Sharp phase transitions in high-dimensional changepoint detection: Connections to related works

 The two-sided alternative in the sparse normal means problem (\ref{ingster}) is

-Taking the limit as $a \searrow 0$ in the two-sided detection boundary~\eqref{eq:two-sided-boundary} recovers the two-sided sparse normal means critical testing radius of \cite{cai2014optimal}:
+Taking the limit as $a \searrow 0$ in the two-sided detection boundary~\eqref{eq:two-sided-boundary} recovers the two-sided sparse normal means critical testing radius, derived in \cite{cai2014optimal}:

-The two detection boundaries are identical except for the case $\beta \in (0,1/2)$, where \cite{cai2014optimal} attribute the factor of 2 difference in the exponent to the symmetry of the problem.
+The two detection boundaries are identical except in the dense case $\beta \in (0,1/2)$, where the factor of 2 difference (in the exponent) can be attributed to the symmetry of the problem (\cite{cai2014optimal}).
 Inspecting the formulae for $\rho^*_{\mathrm{1-side}}(a,\beta)$ and $\rho^*_{\mathrm{2-side}}(a,\beta)$ for general $a$, we see that the same phenomenon occurs in the dense regime $a \leq 1-2\beta$ of the high-dimensional changepoint problem.

+In the dense regime, the detection boundary for the sparse means problem is related to that of the changepoint problem by a dimension inflation factor $p\log\log(8n) \sim p^{1+a}$, as mentioned in the previous section.
+Consider the total signal in both the changepoint problem and the sparse means problem,